Research Partner Organisations

 national geographic society

 The Remote Imaging department at National Geographic is responsible for developing the Crittercam™, an innovative technology that allows video cameras to be attached to wild animals in order to capture footage from the animal's-eye view.
-Such footage allows researchers to observe behaviors that in many cases would never be discovered otherwise.
+Such footage allows researchers to observe behaviours that in many cases would never be discovered otherwise.

 save the Tasmanian devil program